 Step 2: Baits and Lures

-I have also used marshmallows, flavored rice crackers, gummy candies, plain cat food, sardines or other fish scraps individually with success.
+I have also used marshmallows, flavored rice crackers, gummy candies, sardines or other fish scraps individually with success.
 A squirt of fish oil leading up to the trap is also a very effective method that encourages the raccoon to explore and enter your trap.
 Fish oil can be rendered from fish that you catch, or, a very simple alternative is to drain the oil from tuna or sardine cans into a bottle with a squirt-top lid.

 After setting your traps with your choice of bait, the next step now is to simply leave it be and let the raccoon find it during the night.
 Sometimes, if you're bait is attractive enough, you can even catch more than one raccoon in a cage!

 Step 3: Safe and Proper Handling of Raccoons

 After you catch your raccoon, the next step is to remove the animal from the property in the most safe and legal methods as possible.